 Virtual instrumentation combines mainstream commercial technologies, such as the PC, with flexible software and a wide variety of measurement and control hardware.
-Engineers use virtual instrumentation to bring the power of flexible software and PC technology to test, control and design applications making accurate analog and digital measurements.
+Engineers use virtual instrumentation to bring the power of flexible software and PC technology to test, control, and design applications making accurate analog and digital measurements.
 Engineers and scientists can create user-defined systems that meet their exact application needs.
-Industries with automated processes, such as chemical or manufacturing plants use virtual instrumentation with the goal of improving system productivity, reliability, safety, optimization and stability.
+Industries with automated processes, such as chemical or manufacturing plants use virtual instrumentation with the goal of improving system productivity, reliability, safety, optimization, and stability.
 Virtual instrumentation is computer software that a user would employ to develop a computerized test and measurement system for controlling from a computer desktop, an external measurement hardware device, and for displaying, test or measurement data collected by the external device on instrument-like panels on a computer screen.
 It extends to computerized systems for controlling processes based on data collected and processed by a computerized instrumentation system.
 The front panel control function of the existing instrument is duplicated through the computer interface.
-The application ranges from simple laboratory experiments to large automation application.
+The application ranges from simple laboratory experiments to large automation applications.

-Virtual instrumentation as shown in Figure 1.10 uses highly productive software, modular I/O and commercial platforms.
+Virtual instrumentation as shown in Figure 1.10 uses highly productive software, modular I/O, and commercial platforms.
 National Instruments LabVIEW, a premier virtual instrumentation graphical development environment, uses symbolic or graphical representations to speed up development.
 The software symbolically represents functions.
 Consolidating functions within rapidly deployed graphical blocks further speeds up development.

 Figure: Virtual instrumentation combines productive software, modular I/O and scalable platforms.